 Why not give him that?

 We had given him that, in truth.
-Nobody outed him during those years.
-Maybe I couldn’t let it go because I was always looking for something real from my dad, an honest response rather than a slogan, a genuine experience instead of one culled from a book or magazine.
+Nobody had outed him during those years.
+Maybe I couldn’t let those stories go because I was always looking for something real from my dad, an honest response rather than a slogan, a genuine experience instead of one culled from a book or magazine.
 Although my dad was beyond retracing his steps—dementia had erased them like a high tide—maybe I wanted to be close to him in his final years because it was a real experience, sad as dementia was, and I wanted to share it with him.
 I wanted to have an authentic connection with my dad, even if he no longer knew who I was.

 Chapter 8